By Laurie Churchman

-A man has been jailed for nine years after causing the death of an elderly couple in a crash while he was being chased by police.
+A man has been jailed for nine years after causing the death of an elderly couple in a crash while he was being chased by police in Eltham.

-Ord was four times over the legal alcohol limit, driving under the influence of drugs, and speeding at more than 70mph in a 30mph zone as he tried to evade police.
+Ord was four times over the legal alcohol limit, driving under the influence of drugs, and speeding at over 70mph in a 30mph zone as he tried to evade police.

-His van swerved into the oncoming lane and collided with the couple’s Citroen C3 in Footscray Road, Eltham.
+His van swerved into the oncoming lane and collided with the couple’s Citroen C3 on Footscray Road.

 “No sentence that has been given will ever be enough, as we will be serving a life sentence without them.